How our community works together.

 Charitable Sharing Fund

-Expectant mothers pay a single Member Responsibility Amount for all eligible expenses related to their Maternity Sharing Request.
+As with any other Sharing Request, expectant mothers pay a single Member Responsibility Amount for all eligible expenses related to their Maternity Sharing Request.
 The Maternity Sharing Request must be submitted within 30 days of pregnancy confirmation.

 Prenatal & Postnatal Sharing Allowance